Application and selection procedure for OSPP contest

-In relation with its General Assemblies, the Union presents a number of special awards, such as the Outstanding Student and PhD candidate Presentation (OSPP) Awards to further improve the overall quality of poster and PICO presentations and, most importantly, to foster the excitement of younger colleagues in presenting their work in the form of a poster and/or PICO.
-The division OSPP coordinators are nominated by the relevant division president and approved during the annual division meeting.
-The Council nominates an EGU OSPP award Coordinator to supervise the programme groups OSPP coordinators.
+The Union presents a number of special awards, including the Outstanding Student and PhD candidate Presentation (OSPP) Award.
+The division OSPP Coordinators are nominated by the relevant division president and approved during the annual division meeting.
+The Council nominates an EGU OSPP Award Coordinator to supervise the programme groups’ OSPP Coordinators.

 Criteria for application

-Eligibility for the Outstanding Student and PhD candidate Presentation (OSPP) Awards is limited to participants who:
+Eligibility for the Outstanding Student and PhD candidate Presentation (OSPP) Award is limited to participants who:

-- are first author and personally present the poster or PICO at the conference; and
+- are first author and personally present a poster or PICO at the conference; and

 - satisfy one of the following criteria:

-- are a recent undergraduate or postgraduate student (conferral of degree after 1 January of the year preceding the conference) who are presenting their thesis work.
+- are a recent BSc or MSc student or PhD candidate (conferral of degree after 1 January of the year of the conference) who are presenting their thesis work.

 Please note that each first author can register only one abstract (poster or PICO) for the OSPP contest at the General Assembly.

-Authors may express their interest in participating in the OSPP contest when submitting their abstract.
 With the letter of schedule, authors are informed about the final form of their presentation: oral, poster, or PICO.
 In case of poster or PICO, students fulfilling the above criteria can register for OSPP by selecting the respective link in the letter of schedule.
 In case of more than one poster and/or PICO presentation as a first author, students are asked to decide which presentation should be included in the OSPP contest.
-The student names are then forwarded to the OSPP coordinators of the respective programme group.
+The student names are then forwarded to the OSPP Coordinators of the respective programme group.
 Authors receive a confirmation email after the OSPP registration deadline (which is about two weeks after the letter of schedule).

-The OSPP coordinator of each programme group sends out emails to all (co-)conveners with the list of OSPP abstracts to be judged in their session and asks them to nominate three judges for each presentation before the meeting.
+The OSPP Coordinator of each programme group sends out emails to all (co-) conveners with the list of OSPP abstracts to be judged in their session and asks them to nominate three judges for each presentation before the meeting.
 The (co-)conveners obtain prior consent from the judges and may choose to do part of the judging themselves.
 To avoid conflicts of interest, judges should not be involved in the work or supervision of the student.
-The EGU OSPP award coordinator checks before the meeting that enough judges have been assigned to each participating poster or PICO presentation and may nominate additional judges if necessary.
+The EGU OSPP Award Coordinator checks before the meeting that enough judges have been assigned to each participating presentation and may nominate additional judges during the General Assembly if necessary.

 Evaluation forms for each OSPP presentation will then be made available to all judges via a personal link to the OSPP online system.
-In addition to the pre-assigned judges, EGU participants can also contribute to the evaluation procedure by using the voting tool added at the end of the abstracts page of OSPP participants.
 These forms include a number of criteria to be evaluated by the judges.
 Criteria include the scientific quality of the presentation, the design, and the student’s ability to answer questions, with marks given from 0 to 10.

 The judges evaluate the presentations at the General Assembly during the poster session or the PICO viewing time, respectively.
 Note that the two-minute presentation of PICOs is not part of the award evaluation.
-Each judge is expected to speak to the student during the poster/PICO session because this both guarantees some extra attendance for the student and because the student’s ability to describe and defend their work is part of the OSPP evaluation criteria.
+Each judge is expected to interact with the applicant during the poster/PICO session because this both guarantees some extra attendance and because the applicant’s ability to describe and defend their work is part of the OSPP evaluation criteria.
 The judges are asked to work confidentially.
 The judges then fill in the evaluation forms online.

-After the General Assembly, each programme group’s OSPP coordinator proposes a ranking among all the participating posters and PICOs (one combined list) in the programme group based on average marks that are automatically compiled from all evaluation forms.
-The top presentations of this ranking will get the award.
+After the General Assembly, each programme group’s OSPP Coordinator proposes a ranking among all the participating posters and PICOs (one combined list) in the programme group based on average marks that are automatically compiled from all evaluation forms and based on diversity criteria.
 The number of awards in each division should depend on the quality and the number of participating presentations that year.
 In general, the number of awards should be small to keep the contest competitive and the award a special distinction.
-The division president ultimately decides on the awards based on the ranking no later than two months after the General Assembly.
+The OSPP Coordinator and the division president decide on the awards based on the ranking no later than two months after the General Assembly.